climacoinworld/climacoin/README.md

 - `beneficiary`: List with the addresses of the beneficiaries.
 - `cliff`: List with the cliff for each beneficiary.
 Cliff is the lock period from the vesting scheme, measured in seconds.
 Example: a cliff period of 6 months translates to 14515200 (60 * 60 * 24 * 7 * 4 * 6).
 - `releasesCount`: List with the number of upcoming releases for each beneficiary, once the cliff has been touched.
-- `duration`: List with the duration in seconds of each release, for each beneficiary (_e.g.
+- `duration`: List with the duration of each release for each beneficiary, measured in seconds (_e.g.
 4233600 for 7 weeks_).
 - `tokensAllocated`: List with the tokens allocated for each beneficiary.

 To deploy the vesting contract, run:
 `npx hardhat run scripts/deploy_vesting.js --network [NETWORK]`

 For Polygon Testnet:
 `npx hardhat run scripts/deploy_vesting.js --network mumbai`

 *All the available networks can be found in `hardhat.config.js`.*